 - Choose as incident wave u^{Inc} a fundamental solution centred in some $\mathbf{x}0 \in \Omega+$.
 (The total field cannot be plotted close to \mathbf{x}0 .)
-You can also try more exotic incident waves, such as Herglotz functions. - Implement the problem of scattering by multiple polygons, i.e. Ω{-} made of several components. - Implement the Galerkin-BEM for the same problem, on the same mesh.
+You can also try more exotic incident waves, such as Herglotz functions. - Implement the problem of the scattering by multiple polygons, i.e. with Ω{-} made of several components.
+Here Matlab's "cell arrays" are useful to store vectors with different lengths in a single variable, e.g., the coordinates of the vertices of polygons with different numbers of sides. - Implement the Galerkin-BEM for the same problem, on the same mesh.
 The only difference is in the assembly of the matrix and the right-hand side.
 Compare the solutions obtained with the two versions of the scheme. - Generate a time-harmonic animation of the scattered and total fields.